Patna: Metro

-Patna Metro is an under-construction rapid transit system for the city.
-It would be owned and operated by state run Patna Metro Rail Corporation.
-It will be constructed on Public Private Partnership (PPP) mode, estimated to cost ₹140 billion.
-It will have 5 lines with a total planned length of 60 km, which will be built in 3 phases.
+Patna Metro is an operational rapid transit system for the city.
+It is owned and operated by state run Patna Metro Rail Corporation.
+It had been constructed on Public Private Partnership (PPP) mode, estimated to cost ₹140 billion.
+It had 5 lines with a total planned length of 60 km, which will be built in 3 phases.
 Patna Monorail Project covering the municipal area is also underway.
 Recently the central government approved Patna metro rail project comprising two corridors (Danapur - Khemnichak and Patna Junction - Pataliputra Bus Terminal).